Austin Riley Player Props: Braves vs. Diamondbacks

 Austin Riley At The Plate

-- Riley has driven home a run in 34 games this season (36.6%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on three occasions..
+- Riley has an RBI in 35 of 94 games this year, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.